comlafe2004/Seis_Data_Transformation/README.md

 So you should NOT see red in Proxy-Original unless:
 - the difference was computed in the wrong order, OR
 - negative samples were flipped, OR
-- a non-signed difference/absolute value was used.
+- A non-signed difference/absolute value was used.

 Requirements
 ------------